valerialabugr/valerialab-website/content/people/jgarrido.md

 ![Jesus Garrido](/img/jgarrido.jpg)

-I am an associate professor in computer architecture and senior researcher at the Computational Neuroscience and Neurorobotics Lab of the University of Granada.
-My research interests include the creation of computational models to gain knowledge on how the brain obtains such an astonishing performance in so many different tasks and, in particular, motor control.
-Once we understand the biological bases we apply these computational models to control robots, mimicking the way the brain controls our bodies.
+I am an associate professor in computer architecture, senior researcher at the Computational Neuroscience and Neurorobotics Lab and principal investigator of the VALERIA lab of the University of Granada.
+My research interests include the creation of computational models to gain knowledge on how engineering and natural processes evolve and robotic control.

 I have specialized in cerebellum modelling, as this small brain centre is tighly related to the coordination and movement.
 I feel mainly attracted by the plasticity mechanisms that support the formation of motor memories and sensorial representations.